Tiago Mendes: Lyon

 In late August 2005, Tiago signed for Lyon on a four-year contract, for a €10.1 million transfer fee.
 Usually playing in a defensive midfield role alongside Juninho Pernambucano, Mahamadou Diarra and Florent Malouda, he excelled for his team, scoring seven goals in 37 appearances.
-The highlights of his first season in France were a pair of goals against PSV Eindhoven that took them into the quarter-finals in the UEFA Champions League, and the winning goal against Troyes AC on 1 April 2006; the club finished top of Ligue 1, winning a fifth consecutive accolade.
+The highlights of his first season in France were a pair of goals against PSV Eindhoven that took them into the quarter-finals in the UEFA Champions League, and the winning goal against Troyes on 1 April 2006; the club finished top of Ligue 1, winning a fifth consecutive accolade.

 After the departure of Diarra to Real Madrid the following campaign, Tiago began to play a more significant role in Lyon's midfield with his former teammate's replacement Jérémy Toulalan.
-He won his second league title and helped reach the final of the Coupe de la Ligue, lost to FC Girondins de Bordeaux after a last-minute strike; overall, he netted six times in 38 matches.
+He won his second league title and helped reach the final of the Coupe de la Ligue, lost to Bordeaux after a last-minute strike; overall, he netted six times in 38 matches.

 Juventus

-On 17 June 2007, Lyon president Jean-Michel Aulas confirmed that Tiago's departure from Lyon was imminent with both Juventus FC and A.C.
-Milan reportedly after his signature; he officially signed for the former five days later, for a €13 million fee.
+On 17 June 2007, Lyon president Jean-Michel Aulas confirmed that Tiago's departure from Lyon was imminent with both Juventus and AC Milan reportedly after his signature; he officially signed for the former five days later, for a €13 million fee.
 His performance in 2007–08 was criticised, however, with Goal.com describing him as the third biggest flop of the season.